xKydx/FSX/README.md

 # FSX version 2
-Search for files using this python script.
+Search for files using this python script. inteded for large libraries.

 ## NOTE:
-python-termcolor will be removed from this version in next repo update.
+python-termcolor hes been removed from this version.
-Planed code cleanup on or before Dec 8th 2017
+Code cleanup Dec 8th 2017